Hao Siwen: Campaigns and death

-Hao Siwen is appointed as one of the leaders of the Liangshan cavalry after the 108 heroes come together in what is called the Grand Assembly.
-He participates in the campaigns against the Liao invaders and rebel forces in Song territory following amnesty from Emperor Huizong for Liangshan.
+Hao Siwen is appointed as a Tiger Cub Patrol Commander of the Liangshan cavalry after the 108 Heroes are fully assembled.
+He participates in the campaigns against the Liao invaders and rebel forces in Song territory after the outlaws receive amnesty from Emperor Huizong.

-In the siege of Hangzhou in the campaign against Fang La, Hao Siwen and Xu Ning are assigned to watch the north side of the city.
-A sudden attack by troops charging out from the city surprise them leading to Hao being captured and Xu hit by a poisoned arrow as he tries to save him.
-Hao Siwen is beheaded and quartered by the enemy general Fang Tianding.
+During the final campaign against Fang La's rebel forces, Hao Siwen and Xu Ning are assigned to watch the north gate of Hangzhou while Liangshan forces are besieging the city.
+The enemy launches a surprise attack, catching them off guard and capturing Hao Siwen.
+Xu Ning attempts to save Hao Siwen but gets hit by a poisoned arrow.
+Hao Siwen is ultimately beheaded and dismembered by Fang La's son, Fang Tianding.